Are you in need of some quick cash?

 Other ways to sell second hand books

 The above two methods are probably the easiest and most accessible ways to sell your second hand books.
-However, there are loads of other options out there.
+However, there are loads of other options out there for reselling for profit.
 While I haven’t tried any of these myself, here are some other ways to sell old books that might work for you:

 Listing is free for up to 20 items at a time. eBay take a 10% cut of your final sales price.
 I wouldn’t bother listing any standard paperbacks on eBay, but you might get lucky with a rare or out-of-print book.
 Photography and coffee table books also seem to do well.